purduesigbots/pros-docs/v5/api/cpp/vision.rst

 This function uses the following values of errno when an error state is
 reached:

+- ``EAGAIN``  -  Reading the vision sensor failed for an unknown reason
 - ``ENODEV``  - The port cannot be configured as a vision sensor
 - ``EDOM`` - size_id is greater than the number of available objects.